BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Having said all that, it's still good to see that the i8 sits nicely on the scissor lift in our garage; so perhaps I'll do the odd extra oil change after all....

 What about the i8 ownership experience?
 Well, so far it's been a revelation.
-I'm so glad we went out to try one and then buy one.
+I'm so glad we went out to try one and then buy one - my wife also loves it.

 Here is a car that looks stunning, goes more than quickly enough, handles beautifully, is comfortable and easy to drive and puts a smile on my face every single time.

-Add this to the very low RFL (was £0 but soon to be ~£21), excellent economy (40+ mpg even if you "factor
+Add this to the very low RFL, excellent economy (40+ mpg even if you "factor

 Modifications.